-You can enable SSH service during installation of openSUSE and SLES at the Firewall and SSH section on the Installation Settings screen by setting up the following options:
+You can enable SSH service during installation of openSUSE and SLES at the Security section on the Installation Settings screen by setting up the following options:

 If you missed the option during installation, you could manually install and start the SSH service along with the necessary configurations from the terminal.

 > sudo zypper refresh